TejinderKaur123/Cyclistic-data-analysis/README.md

 3. How can Cyclistic use digital media to influence casual riders to become members?
 Moreno(The director of the marketing team and my manager) has assigned me the first question to answer: How do annual members and casual riders use Cyclistic bikes differently.
 ### Business Task
 Find out how the annual members and casual riders use the Cyclistic Bikes differently.
-The answer to this question is crucial to find a marketing stretegy for casual riders to join the annual membership hence increasing the number of members which is the goal for company's success.
-The stakeholders for this task is Moreno who is The director of the marketing team and my manager.
+The answer to this question is crucial to find a marketing stretegy for casual riders to join the annual membership which is the goal for company's success.
+The stakeholders for this task is Cyclistic Executive Team and Moreno who is The director of the marketing team and my manager.

 ## Prepare
 I have Cyclistic historical trip data monthly as well as quarterly and station data from past years.
 I chose the previous 12 months of data to analyse.
 The datasets cover ride information of every single ride- the ride's start and end time; start and end station id, name and geolocation; type of bike used; customer type.
 This information will help find the usage differences between casual riders and members.